Izzy-Peralta/LipNetOnNarwhal/README.md

 What the Code Does:
 From a Dataset of short videos the code Predicts what is being said through Visual Data only.

-Used: Jupyter Notebook and Narwhal
+Used: Jupyter Notebook and Narwhal (Written for Linux)

 Narwhal Environment:
 <br> $ module load cseinit